dehasi/zeliba/README.md

 ### TheChronoLocalDate

-Also there are extensions to compare dates
+Also, there are extensions to compare dates

    ```java
 LocalDate someDate = ...